TULiberalArts/Geography-and-Urban-Studies/pages/home.md

 meta-keywords: 3 or 4 unique for this page
 permalink: /
 layout: home
-feature: false
+feature: true
-feature-title:
+feature-title: Understand an Urbanizing World
-feature-body:
-feature-image:
+feature-image: null
 published: true
 ---

 Geography is the study of the interaction of people, places and the environment.
 Urban Studies is the examination of metropolitan life, processes and problems.
-Our students are equipped to understand and address a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.
+Our students study a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.

 Geography and Urban Studies graduates are trained to analyze multi-faceted problems from the local to the global with a range of analytical tools and skills, including: